jameysharp/corrode/src/Language/Rust/Corrode/C.md

-However, since it is possible for some entries in an initializer to have no designators (in which case the initializer implicitly applies to the next object), we need a way to calculate the most general next object from the current one (provided we haven't reach the end of the struct/array).
+However, since it is possible for some entries in an initializer to have no designators (in which case the initializer implicitly applies to the next object), we need a way to calculate the most general next object from the current one (provided we haven't reach the end of the thing we are initializing).

 ```haskell
 nextObject :: Designator -> CurrentObject